 THE WANDERINGYOGI YIN FOR YANG PRACTICE

 Here is a suggested 45 minute practice for your fire element.
 Fire represents that which is capable of the greatest joy, the tissues affected are blood vessels, arteries, arterioles, capillaries, and veins.
 Many thanks to my teacher, Paulie Zink, for his inspiration in animals and nature, and his wise words on how to ‘do’ yoga.

-No yoga practice is complete without activating all five elements.
-Remember to balance your focus with its yielding (opposite) element.
+No yoga practice is complete without using all the five elements.
+Remember to balance your focus with its yielding element.
 Always start your yoga practice with mother earth poses.
 Do poses at least twice.
-Don’t forget to do left and right sides!
-Take your time in the poses that challenge or give you the most joy.
+If in flow, you don’t have to do both right and left – unless you want to.
 Smile and enjoy!

 - Heaven and Earth pose – Left and Right foot, look down and up with the breath.
 Notice the reaction in your body to your gaze moving.

 - Wide-legged toad, fingers spread on the mat in front, move from left to right, in short sharp movements

 - Jump to frog and move left to right, hopping like a frog from pond pad to pad, like a frog looking for insects.
 Keep your gaze moving as if you are searching for those insects.

 - Horse/Cow/Cat series – repeat 3 times – Horse – like peeing dog, but kick the legs in the air x 2, move to Cow – on all fours, sway back, chin up, look up, then move to Cat – arching the back, hissing, bring the claws up.